noetl/noetl/documentation/docs/examples/integrations/index.md

 ## Contributing Examples

 Have an integration you'd like to share?
-See our [contribution guide](/docs/development/development) for how to add examples.
+Open a pull request on [GitHub](https://github.com/noetl/noetl).